 What is the ICC?

 The International Committee for Crimea (ICC) is a nonprofit organization registered in Washington, DC.
-It has been incorporated under the laws of the Government of the District of Columbia and it is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 The Committee aims to raise awareness about the historical and cultural aspects of Crimean Tatars, the indigenous people of Crimea.
 It also engages in educational activities in support of the revival of culture and native language of people subjected to forced migration and political repression.

 Since the occupation and annexation of Crimea by Russia in March 2014, Crimean Tatars have been subjected to extreme repression, with political leaders exiled and media outlets closed; Crimean Tatar Mejlis (elected representative body) banned; and activists arrested and detained without trial.
 Illegal searches of private homes and businesses continue, property is confiscated, and individuals run the risk of being kidnapped or even murdered.
 Thousands of Crimean Tatars have been forced to leave their native land and become IDP in Ukraine.
 We keep up with updated news about Crimean Tatars through our Facebook Page.